Xfinity: Comcast Business

 In addition to residential consumers, Comcast also serves businesses as customers, targeting small businesses with fewer than 20 employees and mid-sized businesses of 20–500 employees.
 In 2009, Minneapolis–Saint Paul became the first city in which Comcast Business Class offered 100 Mbit/s Internet service, which includes Microsoft Communication Services.
 Comcast Business Class Internet service does not have a bandwidth usage cap.

 Comcast Business services used to be sold exclusively through direct sales employees.
 In March 2011, Comcast created an indirect sales channel called the Solution Provider Program, a comprehensive indirect channel program that enables telecommunications consultants and system integrators to sell Comcast's services such as Business Class Internet, Voice, and high-capacity Ethernet services to small and mid-market businesses.
 The program offers recurring commissions for sales partners based on monthly revenue, and Comcast will provide, install, manage and bill for these services.
 For the initial launch of the Solutions Provider Program, Comcast enlisted three national master representatives—Telarus, based in Salt Lake City, Utah; Intelisys, based in Petaluma, California; and Telecom Brokerage Inc (TBI), based in Chicago.
 Sub-agent sales partners must work with one of these three partners in the early stages of the program.

-NASCAR sponsorship

-Xfinity currently sponsors the NASCAR Xfinity Series and is a premier sponsor of the NASCAR Cup Series.
-They sponsored NASCAR Cup Series driver Carl Edwards in 2016 at Richmond Raceway.
-Edwards won the race with a bump and run on teammate Kyle Busch.
+Sponsorships

+In 2015, Comcast became a sponsor of NASCAR, with Xfinity named one of the "Premier Partners" of the NASCAR Cup Series, and title sponsor of NASCAR's second-tier national series, which became known as the NASCAR Xfinity Series.
+In February 2025, Comcast and NASCAR announced that it would renew its sponsorship of the Cup Series, and that Xfinity would begin sponsoring NASCAR's fastest lap award across its three national series.
+However, Comcast did not renew its sponsorships of the Xfinity Series after the 2025 season, with O'Reilly Auto Parts later announced as its new title sponsor beginning in 2026.
+Since 2020, Xfinity has sponsored the penultimate race in the Cup Series, the Xfinity 500 at Martinsville Speedway.

+In May 2025, Xfinity Mobile became the new naming rights sponsor of Philadelphia's Wells Fargo Center, renaming it Xfinity Mobile Arena.
+The arena is managed by Comcast subsidiary Comcast Spectacor.

+In 2025, as part of NBCUniversal's rights to the league, Xfinity was named the official television provider of the NBA and WNBA.